-Attending a sixth-form college prepares young prospective students for study life abroad.
+Attending a sixth form college prepares young prospective students for study life abroad.

-Many parents and guardian worry about the best international study pathway for their wards and often their anxieties go beyond how to process admission or the right university to apply to; they also worry about the life of their children abroad and how they would fare in a new country as a young foreign student.
+Many parents and guardians worry about the best international study pathway for their wards and often their anxieties go beyond how to process admission or the right university to apply to; they also worry about the life of their children abroad and how they would fare in a new country as a young foreign student.

-In this piece, Light Okoh-Peter describes how attending a sixth-form college here in Nigeria helped her gain admission into her dream university in the UK and how the friends she made at the sixth-form college made her life as a young foreign student abroad easy and tolerable.
+In this piece, Light Okoh-Peter describes how attending a sixth form college here in Nigeria helped her gain admission into her dream university in the UK and how the friends she made at the sixth form college made her life as a young foreign student abroad easy and tolerable.

 Which university did you attend, the country, and what is your area of study?

 I attended the University of Hertfordshire, UK for my LLB degree in Law and the University of Law in Leeds, UK for my LLM degree in Company Law.

 How would you describe your experience as a Nigerian student?
 How’s the Nigerian community in the University that you attended?

 My experience was quite exciting.
 Though I experienced some cultural shocks at first then I got accustomed to things and later found the Nigerian community, and their company helped in a lot of ways.

 The teaching method at the University of Hertfordshire is also outstanding and really allows you to understand the key learning areas for your chosen course of study.
 Lecturers are very friendly and highly professional at the same time totally approachable you even call them by their first name.

 The Nigerian Community at Hertfordshire is strong and there is also the Afro Caribbean Society which had a vibrant mix of Africans in the diaspora.